 NEW POSSIBILITIES IN LONG-TERM PLANNING

-(e.g. optimization in monthly slices).
+(e.g. optimisation in monthly slices).

 First application examples show that the solution times decrease dramatically, while at the same time the considered fuel quantities etc. only deviate by a few percent from the non-relaxed solution.
 Since the model error due to unknown long-term stock exchange prices or heat demand is considerably higher, considerable advantages for long-term planning can be tapped here.